 Therapeutic stone massage

 This massage is performed using smooth, flat, heated basalt stones, which retain heat and are placed on specific parts of your body.
 It helps you relax and ease the tense muscles and heal the damaged soft tissues throughout your body.
 Your therapist may use these stones to massage using the Swedish technique.

-In this massage therapy strokes that are similar to Swedish massage are applied but with a deeper pressure.
+In this massage therapy, strokes that are similar to Swedish massage are applied but with deeper pressure.
 The deep tissue massage addresses chronic muscle tension by working at the deepest levels possible on muscle/tendon/ligament.

 Swedish massage is the most common therapy used.
 It is basically a full-body technique that employs quick and brisk strokes focusing on relaxation and increasing circulation throughout the body.
 It is performed by using a system of long gliding strokes, kneading, and friction techniques on the more superficial layers of muscles.
 This is generally done in the direction of blood flow toward the heart, combined with active and passive movements of the joints.
 This therapy also helps in improving the range of motion and relieving muscle tension.

 Back Neck and Shoulder Massage is a deeply relaxing massage.
-It is centered on alleviating built up stress and muscle tension in all areas around the neck, shoulders and across the back.
-This improves circulation and posture, relaxes muscles and improves flexibility.
-This therapy is also known to relieve tension headaches, strengthen the immune system and help to ease the feelings of depression.
+It is centered on alleviating built-up stress and muscle tension in all areas around the neck, shoulders, and across the back.
+This improves circulation and posture, relaxes muscles, and improves flexibility.
+This therapy is also known to relieve tension headaches, strengthen the immune system and help to ease feelings of depression.